lsst/dp1_lsst_io/docs/processing/calibration/psf.rst

 Point spread function modeling (PSF) modeling
 #############################################

-PSF modeling characterizes how the optical system "blurs" a point source into a two-dimensional shape on the detector.
+PSF modeling characterizes the shape of point sources after they have been "blurred" by the atmosphere and optical system into a two-dimensional shape on the detector.

-PSF modeling uses the Piff (`Jarvis et al. 2021 <https://ui.adsabs.harvard.edu/abs/2021MNRAS.501.1282J/abstract>`_) algorithm.
+PSF modeling in DP1 uses the Piff (`Jarvis et al. 2021 <https://ui.adsabs.harvard.edu/abs/2021MNRAS.501.1282J/abstract>`_) algorithm.

 Overview
 ========